Frequently Asked Questions

 6. How does Augie Choice work with study abroad programs?

 Augie Choice grants any student in their junior year or beyond (60+ credits of completed credits) the opportunity to receivea one-time grant of $2,000 from Augustana towards a study abroad program, internship or research project.
-Each year there is also a small number of programs which are Augie Choice eligible for sophomores.
+Each year there is also a variety of programs which are Augie Choice eligible for sophomores.
 These include any program which operates on a 3-year cycle as well as any program in which coursework during Spring Trimester is paired with a travel component in the early weeks of summer.

-Each year there are a handful of students who opt to seek out a non-Augustana study abroad program.
+Each year there are students who opt to seek out a non-Augustana study abroad program.
 If you are interested in a location which is unavailable through Augustana programs or have a particular program which is of great interest to you, you should set up an appointment with the Director of International & Off-Campus Programs to discuss your interests.
 There are guidelines for outside programs which assist students with the often-murky business of transferring credits.
-Your first step should be a consultation with our offices.
+Your first step should be a consultation with our office.
 Augie Choice funds are available for non-Augustana programs, however much of your standard financial aid may not be available.

 8. What are the advantages of going on an Augustana program?